-The following is a list of places with collections of costume and textiles
+The following is a list of places with collections of costume and textiles or textile machinery, etc.:

 NOTE: This list is currently being updated.